nkoster/bulkmailer/README.md

 npm i
 ```

-* Now, get your EmailList.json file in place, and adjust the message folder content to your needs
+* Make sure your EmailList.json file is in place
+* Adjust the message folder content to your needs
 * Adjust the "from", "subject" and "text" fields inside index.js

 ### Run